 St. Botolph's lay in Lullingstone, the settlement of Lul's people, while on Lullingstone Roman Villa site stood the Church of St John in Lullingstane, the stone of Lul's people, perhaps referring to the stone villa building still in evidence on the ground when the Anglo-Saxons (or Jutes in this area) arrived.

 While Lullingstane failed to develop - the parish being united with Lullingstone in 1412 - the Lullingstone site became the centre of the vast estate of the Hart Dyke family.
 The present gate-house dates from the 1490s and the Castle from the same period, but with many alterations masking its Tudor past, not least of which is its C18th façade.
 The Church is accessible during most days, but the Castle is only open at weekends in the summer months.
+Check www.lullingstonecastle.co.uk for the opening hours of Lullingstone Castle and Tom Hart Dyke's World Garden.

 The Roman villa excavated in the late 1940s into the 1950s is owned by English Heritage and is open most days of the year.